boygaggoo/RPOiOSGuides/Push Notifications.en.md

         NSString *token = [deviceToken description];
 	}

-The difference between the deviceToken and the token string it that the last one doesn't have the symbols, since it is like < XXXX XXXX XXXX XXXX … > and we need it like XXXXXXXXXXXXXX…

 Then, we just have to upload it to our server with a simple request.

 ###Server side: setting up a APNS communicator